rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 :::caution
 When installing Rancher Turtles in your Rancher environment, by default, Rancher Turtles enables the CAPI Operator cleanup.
 This includes cleaning up CAPI Operator specific webhooks and deployments that otherwise cause issues with Rancher provisioning.

-To simplify uninstalling Rancher Turtles (via Rancher Manager or Helm command), the official Rancher Turtles Helm chart includes a `post-delete` hook that that removes the following:
+To simplify uninstalling Rancher Turtles (via Rancher or Helm command), the official Rancher Turtles Helm chart includes a `post-delete` hook that that removes the following:
 - Deletes the `mutating-webhook-configuration` and `validating-webhook-configuration` webhooks that are no longer needed.
 - Deletes the CAPI `deployments` that are no longer needed.
 :::